vbrgit/nma-research-group/content/publication/chai-20141358/index.md

   resolution of the images, we propose an approach that combines optimal illuminations using the singular value decomposition of the response matrix together with sparsity promoting optimization jointly for all illuminations.
-In this work, an extension of our previous paper [A. Chai, M. Moscoso, and G. Papanicolaou, Inverse Problems, 29 (2013), 025016] on imaging using optimization techniques, we now account for multiple scattering effects. © 2014 Society for Industrial and Applied Mathematics.
+In this work, an extension of our previous paper [A. Chai, Moscoso, and G. Papanicolaou, Inverse Problems, 29 (2013), 025016] on imaging using optimization techniques, we now account for multiple scattering effects. © 2014 Society for Industrial and Applied Mathematics.